-KIPAC members are deeply engaged in the equity and inclusion efforts of the broader physics community, and in related issues at SLAC.
-Current KIPAC Director Risa Wechsler facilitated the development of the Physics Department's E&I strategic plan with the E&I committee; KIPAC Deputy Director Bruce Macintosh currently chairs this committee, and many KIPAC members, especially students and postdocs, have led activities in this committee.
+KIPAC members are also deeply engaged in the equity and inclusion efforts of the broader physics community, and in related issues at SLAC.
+The Physics Department has an E&I committee and an E&I strategic plan and many KIPAC members have led activities through this committee.
 The committee's activities include educational seminars and regular discussion of E&I topics through a reading group, programs to recruit undergraduates and graduate students with diverse backgrounds and identities, and several activities focused on broadening participation in physics and astronomy at all career stages.
 KIPAC members are also involved in the APS IDEA (Inclusion, Diversity, and Equity Alliance) effort, a cross-institutional effort to share and learn effective practices for inclusion and equity.

-We have a current task force (including students, postdocs, staff, and faculty) looking at additional equity, inclusion, and climate issues that are specific to KIPAC, and KIPAC management welcomes feedback on anything we can do to make KIPAC an inclusive working environment for all or that KIPAC can do as a catalyst for a more equitable community (e.g. by sending email to email@example.com).
+KIPAC management also welcomes feedback on anything we can do to make KIPAC an inclusive working environment for all or that KIPAC can do as a catalyst for a more equitable community (e.g. by sending email to email@example.com).